All for the Glory of God - God the Father, God the Son (Jesus Christ), God the Spirit (1 Corinthians 10:31) .

 Life Application Study Bible.
 Carol Streams, IL: Tyndale House Pub., 2005.

 Zondervan NIV Study Bible.
-New York: Zondervan, 2008.
+Grand Rapids, MI: Zondervan, 2008.

 Grudem, Wayne.
 Systematic Theology.
 Grand Rapids, MI: Zondervan, 1994.

 Packer, J.I.
 Concise Theology: A Guide to Historic Christian Beliefs.
 Carol Stream, IL: Tyndale House Pub., 1993.